-While Ellen Page describes Vanya as “deeply, deeply repressed” before meeting Sissy – both through Reginald’s subdual of her powers and suppression of her queerness – it’s clear that her relationship in season two frees not only Vanya, but Sissy as well.
+While Eliot Page describes Vanya as “deeply, deeply repressed” before meeting Sissy – both through Reginald’s subdual of her powers and suppression of her queerness – it’s clear that her relationship in season two frees not only Vanya, but Sissy as well.

 Their relationship gives both the power they need to live as their authentic selves.
 For Vanya, that means rediscovering her literal power, learning to love as her true self, and reconnecting with her siblings.
 For Sissy, it means having the nerve to stand up to Carl, to reject the life set out for her by society, and to unashamedly love her neurodivergent son.

 In fact, Sissy’s queerness doesn’t just give her the ability to stand up to Carl on behalf of her son, but for herself as well.
 She tells her husband that she loves Vanya and that she and Harlan are going to go and be with her.
 She tells him he has no choice but to let her go.

 Carl is killed in the resulting physical altercation and Sissy lets go of the final anchor holding her back.
 As she breaks out of the box society and her marriage held her in, Sissy leaves the ranch and heads into her own future somewhere far away from Dallas.

 The pair’s love for one another allows Sissy to break free from her previous life, trapped with an unloving husband and worrying about her son.
 It is her relationship with a woman that gives her the confidence and command to change her life.